koaning/wigglystuff/readme.md

 > "A collection of expressive Jupyter widgets."

-The project uses [anywidget](https://anywidget.dev/) under the hood so our tools should work in Jupyter, VSCode and Colab.
+The project uses [anywidget](https://anywidget.dev/) under the hood so our tools should work in Jupyter, VSCode, Colab *and* Marimo.
 That also means that you get a proper widget that can interact with [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) natively.

 ## Installation